Continual Depth-limited Responses for Computing Counter-strategies in Sequential Games: Introduction

-Our contributions are: \textbf{1)} We formulate the algorithms to find the responses given opponent strategy and an evaluation function, resulting in the first robust response applicable to massive games. \textbf{2)} We prove the soundness of the proposed algorithms. \textbf{3)} We empirically evaluate the algorithms on three different games.
+Our contributions are: \textbf{1)} We formulate the algorithms to find the responses given the opponent strategy and an evaluation function.
+This results in the best performing theoretically sound robust response applicable to large games. \textbf{2)} We prove the soundness of the proposed algorithms. \textbf{3)} We provide an analysis of problems that arise when using opponent models in limited look-ahead solving and propose a solution we call a full gadget. \textbf{4)} We empirically evaluate the algorithms on poker and goofspiel variants and compare them to multiple baselines.
 We show that our responses exploit the opponents, and CDBR outperforms domain-specific local best response \cite{lisy2017eqilibrium} on poker.
+We also compare CDBR with the approximate best response (ABR) on smaller games and on full Heads-up No-Limit Texas Hold'em (HUNL), where we exploit SlumBot significantly more than ABR.